owenmonroe/knowledge_periodicals_text_reuse/007_transcripts3.md

 <br/><br/>

 ## Rooks in _The Saturday Magazine_, 1832
 ### The following transcript is of the entire text of the full page of _The Saturday Magazine_ August 11, 1832, issue, including the article "Evening Proceeding of the Rooks."
+This page uses derogatory and oppressive language to refer to African people in the article, "Mungo Park in the Desert."

 #### Left Column